bfrim/3dprint-dashboard/README.md

 # 3D Printer Dashboard

 A simple web-based dashboard built with Flask and styled using Bootstrap 5.
-The goal is to create a clean UI for monitoring and interacting with a 3D printer.
+The goal is to create a simple UI for monitoring and interacting with a 3D printer.

 ---